HankB/ESP8266_RTOS_DS18B20_publish/README.md

 Generally incomplete but all parts more or less working.

-*Note: This is tested with the sensor on D4 (AKA #2) and that is the same as the built in LED so that is presently commented out.
+*~~Note: This is tested with the sensor on D4 (AKA #2) and that is the same as the built in LED so that is presently commented out.~~

+DS18B20 DATA pin has been moved to D2 (#4) to eliminate conflict with the builtin LED.

 * 2025-05-02 Working DS18B20
 * 2025-04-13 WiFi, MQTT, and NTP working.